 A Note on Smoothies

-- 5-Minute Vegan Breakfast Smoothie (check that the almond milk you're using is unsweetened and free of the non-approved additive carrageenan, like this Whole-30 approved brand, or try making your own)
+- Banana Bread Smoothie (use unsweetened non-dairy milk, free of the non-approved additive carrageenan, like this Whole-30 approved brand, or try making your own)

 - Super-Morning Morning Smoothie